Can I get hearing loss from headphones?

-- Open headphones have perforated cups, which means some of the sound escapes the headphones into the environment.
+- Open headphones have perforated cups, which means some of the sound escapes.
 In theory, that keeps the volume from being too loud.
-But, in reality, people often turn up the volume in very noisy environments, reducing the benefit from this type of headphone.
+But, in reality, it often means that the user will tend to turn up the volume in very noisy environments.

-- Closed headphones have good external sound isolation, which means you can control the volume level a lot better, because they shut out any background noise.
-However, the fact that the headphones are sealed around the ear means all pressure they produce gets applied to the eardrum.
+- Closed headphones have good external sound isolation, which means you can control the volume level a lot better because the background noise is automatically less intense.

-- In-ear headphones, or earbuds, have very good external sound isolation.
-They are a safe choice, as long as you keep them at reasonable volume levels.
-If used incorrectly or at extensive volumes, they can cause major damage to your ears.
+- In-ear headphones have very good external sound isolation.
+They are a safe choice as long as you keep them at reasonable volume levels.
+In contrast, when you use them incorrectly, they can cause major damage to your ears.

 Are cheap headphones more dangerous for your hearing?

-Most high-end headphones have had rigorous testing done and adhere to safety regulations and standards.
+Most high-end headphones have had rigorous testing done and adhere to stiff regulations and standards.
 This is not always the case for cheaper brands.
-Cheaper headphones may also lack clarity in certain frequency ranges.
-Wearers then then may turn up the volume to hear the finer details of the sound, which can eventually lead to noise-induced hearing loss.
+Another issue with cheaper headphones is that in order to hear the finer details of the sound you have to turn up the volume – which can eventually lead to noise-induced hearing loss.